EbukaPeter55/3line-dashboard-test/README.md

-# React + TypeScript + Vite
+# A simple Dashboard

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a minimal dashboard built with modern tech stack as seen below:

 ## Development Environment